AgentMC/Sao19/Translate/En/Part1.md

 There was no other person capable of doing such things at the moment.
 The watchers looking up roared all at once, and eventually the roar turned into a huge cheer and applause.

 Although the “machine dragon flight experiment” have probably failed for more than a half of its initial goal, Kirito gently descended waving and smiling.
-Ronnie also clapped both hands hard looking up at his figure.
+Ronye also clapped both hands hard looking up at his figure.

 Kirito’s style of implementing an outrageous idea causing extraordinary results have never changed even after years.